mohd-baqeri/react-native-jobs-app/README.md

 Credit for this project goes to: https://www.jsmastery.pro/

-Because I learned from them.
+Because I learned this project from them.